Israel proposes freight rail link to Jordan, Saudi Arabia

 Katz said his plan could also give the Palestinians far greater ability to export goods from the occupied West Bank to the Arab world.
 Palestinians say Israel's control of that border has limited their trade prospects.

-Katz said only a short length of track was needed to link Israel and the northern West Bank near a Jordan River crossing with Jordan.
+In outlining the plan for the rail network, Katz said only a short length of track was still needed to link Israel and the northern West Bank near a Jordan River crossing with Jordan.

 "If the Palestinians connect to a railway system, the entire area will get a significant economic boost," he said.